UCL-ARC/python-novice-gdp-penguins/episodes/02-read_data.md

 [Pandas](https://pandas.pydata.org) is a widely-used Python library for statistics, particularly when processing tabular data.
 We will use Pandas to read in our data files;
 - First, we must tell Python that we want to use the Pandas library.
 We can do this using the [`import`](../learners/reference.md#library) command.
-- Then, we can use the `read_csv` function from Pandas to read one of our data files into a DataFrame.
-This function takes the name of a file as an argument, and returns a DataFrame that we can assign to a variable.
+- Then, we can use the `read_csv` function from Pandas to read one of our data files into a dataframe.
+This function takes the name of a file as an argument, and returns a dataframe that we can assign to a variable.

 ```python
 import pandas as pd # Tells Python we want to use the Pandas library